QPR sign 'monster' Samba for club-record fee

-LONDON Queens Park Rangers signed defender Christopher Samba for an undisclosed club-record fee from Anzhi Makhachkala on a busy day of deadline day dealing for the Premier League's bottom club.
+LONDON Queens Park Rangers have signed defender Christopher Samba for an undisclosed club-record fee from Anzhi Makhachkala, the Premier League team said on Thursday.

-The 28-year-old centre back signed a 4-1/2 year contract on Thursday and will be free to join QPR's survival campaign once receiving international clearance.
+The 28-year-old centre back has signed a four-and-a-half year contract with the struggling west London club, subject to the player receiving international clearance.

-Tottenham Hotspur's surplus midfielder Jermaine Jenas also joined the west London club on an 18-month deal along with Spurs team mate Andros Townsend who agreed a loan deal.

-Peter Odemwingie's desperate attempt to force through a move from West Bromwich Albion ended in embarassing failure.

 Samba, a Congo international with 26 caps, spent five years in England with Blackburn Rovers from 2007-2012 and joined Rangers after an 11-month stint at Russian club Anzhi.